 A brief resume

 Steve Pyne is an emeritus professor at Arizona State University.
-He has been at ASU since 1985.
+He arrived at ASU in 1985.
 In 1986 he joined the charter faculty at ASU West, where he remained for 10 years.
-He transferred to the School of Life Sciences in 1999.
+He transferred to the School of Life Sciences at the Tempe campus in 1999.
 He retired from teaching at the end of 2018.

 The Ice: A Journey to Antarctica was named by the New York Times to its 10 best books for 1987.
 Fire in America: A Cultural History of Wildland and Rural Fire won the Forest History Society's best book award.
 He has twice been awarded NEH Fellowships, twice been a fellow at the National Humanities Center, enjoyed a summer Fulbright Fellowship to Sweden, and has received a MacArthur Fellowship (1988-1993).
 In 1995 he received the Robert Kirsch Award from the Los Angeles Times for body-of-work contribution to American letters.

-He now lives on an urban farm in Queen Creek, Arizona where he raises Tunis sheep, chickens, and citrus.
+He now lives on an urban farm in Queen Creek, Arizona where he raises Tunis sheep, chickens, citrus, and assorted vegetables.

 Media Notes